hsloot/integratecpp/README.md

 worse, without guarding the callback functions from `C++` exceptions, we introduce possible undefined behavior.

-Using our wrapper simplifies numerical integration in `Rcpp`
+Using the wrapper simplifies numerical integration in `Rcpp`
 considerably:

 ``` cpp